oicr-gsi/tmbAnalysis/README.md

 The callable space is simply the region of the genome where calls are being made.
 Accuracy of the TMB metric is dependent on having sufficient depth to ensure coverage over this region.
 We recommend at a mininum 80X on the tumour and 30X on the matched normal.

 TMB is simply the proportion of the callable space where mutations are idenftified.
-This is restricted to protein altering mutations of the following vep types:\nMissense_Mutation
+This is restricted to protein altering mutations of the following vep classes:

-In_Frame_Ins
-In_Frame_Del
-Frame_Shift_Ins
-Frame_Shift_Del
-Splice_Site
-Translation_Start_Site
-Nonsense_Mutation
-Nonstop_Mutation
-Silent
+Missense_Mutation,In_Frame_Ins,In_Frame_Del,Frame_Shift_Ins,Frame_Shift_Del,Splice_Site,Translation_Start_Site,Nonsense_Mutation,Nonstop_Mutation,Silent

 ## Overview